tollev/github-actions-workshop/README.md

 ## Build Docker image

 1. A `Dockerfile` defining the application image exists in the root directory.
 To do a container-based deploy we'll use the actions provided by Docker to build the image.
+Create `.github/workflows/build.yml` with the following content:

     ```yml
     on: